 But adulteration is not a new phenomenon!

-But the consumer, the buyer of honey, is also partly to blame.
-Unfortunately, many people still think that honey has to be cheap.
-We know from our own experience that there are buyers who think of a price per kilo of 10 euros and don't want to pay more than that.
-And in reality, the discounters and supermarkets do nothing other than make these bargain hunters an offer.
-Buy my honey because it's cheap!
-The question of adulteration is not even raised.
+But the consumer, the buyer of honey, also bears some of the blame.
+Unfortunately, many people still believe that honey, above all, has to be cheap.
+We know from our own experience that there are buyers who have a price of €10 per kilo in mind and don't want to pay more than that.
+And in reality, discount stores and supermarkets do nothing more than make these bargain hunters a deal: Buy my honey because it's cheap!
+The question of adulteration doesn't even arise.

 Why we don’t sell adulterated honey: